Artwork

 Printmaking

-I was drawn to etching after studying David Hockney’s illustrations of ‘Six Fairy Tales by the Brothers Grimm’.
-Dark and unsettling it opened up the possibility of exploring difficult and emotive subjects around trauma and healing.
-Inspired by Hockney’s mark making and use of aquatint I studied printmaking at St Barnabas studios.
+I was drawn to etching after studying David Hockney’s illustrations for Six Fairy Tales by the Brothers Grimm.
+Their dark, unsettling tone opened up new possibilities for exploring difficult and emotionally charged subjects around trauma and healing.